Disciplin A Kitschme: London years (1995–2004)

 In November 1996, the band released the album I Think I See Myself On CCTV.
 The album title was inspired by the appearance of closed-circuit television cameras on the streets of London.
 The album featured the songs from the maxi single and English language versions of Disciplina Kičme old songs, "Do Not" ("Nemoj"), "Oh Why" ("Zašto"), "Children Song" ("Dečija pesma") and "Is That Really All?" ("Zar je to sve").
 In 1997, the band released new versions of the songs "Do Not" and "Oh Why" as a single.
 The following year, the band released the album Heavy Bass Blues, which beside the new material featured a cover version of the John D. Loudermilk song "Tobacco Road" and new versions of two old Disciplina Kičme songs, "Noize In Fashion" ("Buka u modi") and "High Temperature Man" ("Čovek sa visokom temperaturom").
 Co-producer of the album was Skip McDonald, who also did backing vocals on the track "Bedroom Muzik", featuring the lyrics "You got a mouse in your hand / You need no people in a band" as a comment on the media and record labels' attitude towards musicians.

 In February and September 1997, the band performed in Serbia and partially the former Yugoslav republics.
 In 1998, Kojić wrote music for Radio Television of Serbia children's show Ogledi iz jezika (Language Experiments).
 The band returned to Serbia in late 1999, presenting the new drummer, Will Parker.
 In the meantime, they released a CD single featuring three versions of the song "Da Answer", signed as Tooth-Goofie-Nappy.
 During the same year, the record label Tom Tom Music released the compilation Ove ruke nisu male...
 1 (These Hands Are Not Small...
 1), titled after a verse from "Dečija pesma" and featuring the first two Disciplina Kičme releases and a recording of the live appearance in Zagreb's Lapidarij.
-The band performed in Zagreb during February 2000, and as guests on the concert appeared the band's former member Jurij Novoselić "Kuzma" and former Haustor member Igor Pavlica.
+The band performed in Zagreb during February 2001, and as guests on the concert appeared the band's former member Jurij Novoselić "Kuzma" and former Haustor member Igor Pavlica.
 In 2000, Kojić also co-wrote the music for the British film Bodywork with Srđan Kurpjel.

 In 2001, Disciplin A Kitschme released the album Refresh Your Senses, NOW!, featuring songs dealing with the new political situation in Serbia, like "D' Demoncracy Yeah" and "Surely They Won't Get Much... of My Sympathy".
 In 2002, Kojić took part in a tribute album to his former bandmate Milan Mladenović, recording a cover of Ekatarina Velika song "Zemlja" ("Land") with an ad hoc band named Crni Zub i Nova Moćna Organizacija (Black Tooth and New Mighty Organization).
-The London lineup of Disciplin A Kitschme continued performing live until 2003, when Kojić returned to Belgrade.
+The London lineup of Disciplin A Kitschme continued performing live until 2004 when one of last show on which Disciplina was headliner was in Zagreb 23.12.2004 festival FijuBriju, than Kojić returned to Belgrade.